 Overview

-In this Art - Global Art Histories program at University of Memphis , students engage in comprehensive art historical surveys that cover a wide range of periods, from ancient civilizations to contemporary art.
+In this Art - Global Art Histories degree from University of Memphis , students engage in comprehensive art historical surveys that cover a wide range of periods, from ancient civilizations to contemporary art.
 Through the study of art history, students gain insights into the social, political, economic, and cultural forces that shaped these periods, enriching their understanding of the artworks and the artists who created them.

 Careers